project-koku/koku/docs/source/providers/ocp.rst

 In the directory you will find the `ocp_usage.sh` script, this script will be used to run both phases of the OCP Usage Collector.
 In order to configure the tool you need to the following information:

-- OCP API endpoint (i.e. https://api.openshift-prod.mycompany.com)
+- OCP API endpoint (e.g. https://api.openshift-prod.mycompany.com)
 - OCP `reporting-operator` token file path
-- OCP Operator Metering namespace (i.e. metering)
+- OCP Operator Metering namespace (e.g. metering)
+- The URL of the route exposed for the reporting operator in the Operator Metering namespace (e.g. https://metering.metering.api.ocp.com)
 - Sudo password for installing dependencies

 Now you can trigger the setup of the tool providing the above data as seen in the example below::